apganiga/CAFE_MONITORING/README.md

 ```
 ### Assumption Made:
 1. This Report Will run every day Singapore morning around 8AM (This time I will be home, so the Whatsapp connection can work if required)

+### Reconciliations and Checks:
+1. If the Data for previous Business Day has been entered.
+(This will be 99.99% done, but still need to be done)
+2. Transaction Reconciliation For the Previous Business day: <br>
+    ___Cash Transaction + SwiggyZomato + CardPayment - Expense = TotalTransaction___